 People are looking for quick answers to their problems.
 Therefore, they will favor those writers who can provide them with the answers they need in the most effective way possible.

-Keep your website simple means optimizing for technical SEO, that is avoiding those fancy widgets and flash that slows your website down.
+Keeping your website simply means optimizing for technical SEO, that is avoiding those fancy widgets and flash that slow your website down.

 I read an article somewhere stating that blogging is twenty percent writing and eighty percent promotion.
 I thought that was nonsense.

 But after having blogged for a full year now, I realized that was very true.
 So, I am urging you to spend more time on your SEO efforts.
 Why pay for advertisements when you can rank high on Google organically?

 As you continue on your blogging journey, I wish my article motivates you to give your best and never give up.

 I’ll definitely keep coming to this post because of th information in it.
 SEO is still a problem til today and blogging on its is not as easy as it means indeed.
 I try by all means to figure it out but we keep rolling nevertheless.

 I am glad you found the information helpful.
 Since I started blogging non-stop since June 2021, I have understood that blogging is an art.
 You can use the tips I share but I am sure you will come up with new ones.
 Please share them with me when you have discovered them.